vertragus/hydra/Building_envelope_Solar_potential/README.md

 ### Description
 Select the surfaces of your buildings and discover the solar generation potential, customizing orientation, tilt, spacing, size and conversion efficiency.
 The file has been developed for educational purposes.
 Use with caution.
+Check out the video-tutorial (in French) here: https://youtu.be/a7zzlzfSdgU

 This file has been submitted by [vertragus](https://github.com/vertragus)